 - Difficulty finding words

-- Overuse of placeholder holders like ‘um’ or ‘uh’
+- Overuse of placeholder words like ‘um’ or ‘uh’

 - Smaller vocabulary than is age-appropriate